StickyNoteOG/hello-world/README.md

-# hello-world
+# hello-Community
-My dad is dumb
+Clicker game in progress